UIUC-ECE374B/sp24.github.io/_lectures/Lec07.md

 back-color: faffff
 card-link: LecLink07
 # subtitle: And a subtitle
-description: "We'll skip context-sensitive language and go straight for Turing recognizable languages and the most important machine in modern computing: the Turing machine"
+description: "We'll first briefly talk about context-sensitive languages and then discuss Turing recognizable languages and the most important machine in modern computing: the Turing machine in great detail."
 people:
   - sindhu
 layout: lecture